backdrop-contrib/slick/README.txt

 - slick_views [2], to get more complex slides.

-- slick_devel [3], if you want to help testing and developing the Slick.
+- slick_devel, if you want to help testing and developing the Slick.
-- slick_example [3], to get up and running quickly.
+- slick_example, to get up and running quickly.
-  Both are included in slick_extras.
+  Both are included in slick_extras [3].

 [1] http://dgo.to/slick_media